fortalbrz/gardenino/README.md

 </center>

-I made this project to make use of an old 8 chanels relay module with a low cost NodeMCU module... :smiley:
+I made this project to make use of an old 8 channels relay module with a low cost NodeMCU module... :smiley:
 The goal is to control the garden watering, some decorative led lights, a couple of light flood, etc using [Home Assistant](https://home-assistant.io) with *MQTT* protocol (e.g., *mosquitto broker*).